doctrine/phpcr-odm-documentation/en/reference/query-builder.rst

         echo $document->getId();
     }

-The maximum number of results can be set with the setMaxResults method.
-Furthermore the position of the first result to be retrieved can be set with setFirstResult
+The maximum number of results (limit) can be set with the setMaxResults method.
+Furthermore the position of the first result to be retrieved (offset) can be set with setFirstResult

 .. code-block:: php